 This system map displays how responses and user input move through the integrated physical game and digital app.
 The physical game can also be used solo, with audio feedback.

 Experimentation & development

-When creating the digital app, we focused on features that would provide clearer feedback than what was possible with a physical system, and features that would encourage children to explore the French language.
+When creating the digital app, we focused on features that would provide clearer feedback than what was possible with the physical system, and that would encourage children to explore the French language.

 These are some initial wireframes that eventually got scrapped, because they were a more confusing learning model.
-Using a block visual in the interface confused where user input should take place.
-We refined the digital system to be mainly oriented around feedback, keeping the physical system focused on user input.
+We refined the digital system to be focused on feedback, keeping the physical system focused on user input.